 I did my BA in Philosophy at the University of Deusto (Bilbao), where I got trained mostly on the history of philosophy, continental hermeneutics and Frankfort School philosophers.
-I also did a year of Erasmus in Middlesex University (London), where I got some training in Artificial Intelligence, Philosophy of Mind and Cognitive Science.
+I also did a year of Erasmus in Middlesex University (London), where I got some training in Artificial Life and Artificial Intelligence, Philosophy of Mind and Cognitive Science.

 When finishing my degree I decided to move towards the new emerging sciences of Artificial Life and Complexity and went to the School of Cognitive and Computing Sciences at the University of Sussex (Brighton, UK) to do a MSc on Evolutionary and Adaptive Systems.